TruongHoangPhuLoc/home-lab/kubernetes/installation/manual/Readme.md

 For simplicity, I added static route on my host for testing 172.16.1.220/32    172.16.1.210       UGSc           en0

-After doing some tests, I find that my cluster's able to handle about 12k connections (using ddostify to evaluate).
-When I increase the number of connections exceeding 12k, it starts to get errors.
+After doing some tests, I find that my cluster's able to handle about 12k request / 10 seconds (using ddosify to evaluate).
+When I increase the number of connections exceeding 12k requests, it starts to get errors.

 ![Alt text](result.png)